Social Media Cleansing Guide

 Whether we like it or not social media is here to stay, and it’s constantly evolving.
-Whether you choose to participate is your own choice, but a lot of times it’s difficult to escape, or you risk getting left out of events, lose touch with friends or miss a career opportunity.
+Whether you choose to participate is your own choice, but a lot of times it’s difficult to escape, or you risk getting left out of events, losing touch with friends or missing a career opportunity.
 However, you can get on top of all your social media, all you have to do is follow our cleansing guide.

 To organise your social media you need to understand it.
 The social media industry is constantly growing and changing.
 Daniel Miller, Professor of Digital Anthropology at UCL, recently found that people use different social media with varying degrees of privacy.
 So, when you post on facebook for example your desired audience may be close friends, but on twitter you may alter your tone to best suit career contacts, or vice versa.

 Miller also found that social media is generation specific.
 While many of us may be signed up to facebook, the younger generations have begun to shun it, in favour of snapchat and whatsapp, where conversations are more temporal and private.

 It is important to understand the nuances of the social media you use, and whether it is useful for your purposes, rather than just sapping your time away.
 Are you getting anything out of your twitter account, for example?
 If you only use it to stay up to date on the latest news, consider instead just subscribing to a news collector website, where the reporting will be far more reliable and geared to your tastes.